 These are the later 8 ohm version - earlier sets were 4 ohms.
 8 ohms more friendly for more amps.

 Also higher power rating - eariler were 150 watts max.
 These are rated to handle 250 rms.
 I've been feeding 200 and sure no issues.

-Space neeed?
 I also observe that they take up less space in a room than you might expect - assuming i have them placed close to correctly (fair tight into corners?).
 So they aren't sitting out a few feet into your room, as many speakers require - especially big speakers seem to need to be 3 or 4 feet out from back wall and a couple feet in from side walls.
 They are designed to fit flush into the corners (that would be the "korner" in the namesake "Kornerhorns" don't you know) - say 2 to 4 in from walls.
 And the front face is at 45 degree.
 Sides are about 32 in out along the walls (when placed 3-4 in from walls), but front is only sticking out about 20" at center of front panel.
 Also, you can put stuff right close to the front of them - at least I think that's OK.
 Woofer fires rearward and horns sit up above 36 in somewhere - so you can use the space in front.
 Also - again if i am doing acceptable thing - with bass not coming directly forward from front of speaker (bounces back off both walls instead) - well i have taken liberties and placed other items up close to front of them.
 Like other speakers - as in the photo here with my 36 in tall custom jbls.
-Or for you possibly potted plants, or pot plants?
+Or for you - possibly potted plants, or pot plants?
 Daves not here, man.
 He's at your place, drinking your beer and cleaning out the fridge.
 The mids and highs are way up there above the stuff in front.
 Maybe this is not cool for ultimate sound, but been good for me.